dualplex-gaming/cafeDX/README.md

 # cafeDX
-cafeDX (cafe Dual eXperience) is a seamless gaming frontend designed for dual screen Linux ARM devices.
+cafeDX (cafe Dual eXperience) is a seamless gaming frontend that allows you to utilize Dualplex, a virtual console platform.